jefflangtech/newsletter-signup/README.md

 The action for the component is:
 Email validation -> submit & load new content -> Submit (dismiss button) & reload page

 1. Project plan (0:31)
 2. Layout notes (0:44)
 3. Design system - the readme file provided didn't seem to match (0:23)
+4. Create a task list (0:10)
+5. HTML and styles for mobile view

 To see how you can add code snippets, see below: